microsoft/mixed-reality-extension-unity/INTEGRATING.md

 * commit to regularly pull in an updated client library.

-We have not yet established a release cadence for client libraries and SDK updates, but it will be more relevant after beta.
+We have not yet established a release cadence for client libraries and SDK updates, but after exiting beta stage there will be a grace period between client library updates and matching sdk updates.

 ## Auto-updating MREUnityRuntimeLib DLL